-- Historically IRB has been more focused on medical research than social research - In recent years, liability concerns (risk/benefit, confidentiality, etc.) have spread IRB review to most social and survey style research - Studies conducted for research must undergo IRB review - Studies done for commercial clients, done in the process of consulting, or done for class credit, often do not require IRB approval - In this class: - You must take & pass the CITI training (part of HW02). - You must complete an IRB application for your project, which I will review (team project schedule I.3 & I.6).
+- Historically IRB has been more focused on medical research than social research - In recent years, liability concerns (risk/benefit, confidentiality, etc.) have spread IRB review to most social and survey style research - Studies conducted for research must undergo IRB review - Studies for commercial clients, for consulting, or for class credit, often do not require IRB approval - In this class: - You must take & pass the CITI training (part of HW02). - You must complete an IRB application for your project, which I will review (team project schedule I.3 & I.6). - I will talk more about Ethics next week